Friday, November 22, 2024

 Source;

-Conclusion - parshuram devotees need to stop playing favoritism just cause he they don't wanna admit his defeat.
+Conclusion - parshuram devotees need to stop playing favoritism just cause they don't wanna admit his defeat.

 =